tobiaoy/Book/README.md

-# Book
+# Flight booking
-Flight booking class
+A java class for creating a booking and a class for testing it